winnie-coding/Skin-UMamba/README.md

 ```
 **After testing, you could obtain the outputs in './results/'**

+---

-🤝 Acknowledgement
+## 🤝 Acknowledgement
-Thanks to Vim, VMamba, VM-UNet and LightM-UNet for their excellent work.
+Thanks to Vim, VMamba, VM-UNet and UltraLight-VM-UNet for their excellent work.